 Morning, Thursday, 9th December 2021

-It also takes place in the context of the Ofcom Small Screen: Big Debate study of public service broadcasting and in the wake of the COVID-19 pandemic, which has led to changing viewing habits among audiences, including a greater appetite for on-demand services.
+The discussion also follows the Ofcom Small Screen: Big Debate study of public service broadcasting as well as the impact of the ongoing COVID-19 pandemic, which has led to changing viewing habits among audiences, including a greater appetite for on-demand services.

-It will be an opportunity for key stakeholders and policymakers to consider the impact of these developments on PSBs, as well as possible next steps to upgrade the future prominence of public service media in the UK.
+This will be an opportunity for key stakeholders and policymakers to consider the impact of these developments on PSBs, as well as possible next steps to upgrade the future prominence of public service media in the UK.

 We are pleased to be able to include keynote contributions from:

 - Professor Catherine Johnson, Professor in Media & Communication, University of Huddersfield; and Special Advisor, DCMS Select Committee Inquiry into the Future of Public Service Broadcasting

 The conference is bringing together stakeholders with key policy officials who are due to attend from the Cabinet Office; the CMA; the DCMS; DIT; the Home Office; the National Audit Office; and Ofcom.